anon-blue/anon.blue/README.txt

                                                           0  0
                                                             0           - ---- -
 --                                                      0  0  0
-                    0 000ahjgjyjyjufguiwerjhbkv ebqv rv.i iv hqhr blvaiqnwvbb rv
+                    0 000ahjgjyjyjufguiwerjhbkv ebqv rv.RRRRRRRRRRRRRRRRRRRRRRRR
-olkygktyikyuuykuon and is a heavy methamphetamine user.
+RRRRRRRRRRRRRRRRon and is a heavy methamphetamine user.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky )rd for his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
  His social Media with photos facebook.com/treandmaryjane Snapchat: life1zhard14